 Located nearly 30 mins away from Bobbin Head, Cottage Point is the ideal spot for lunch and to taste Sydney’s finest local ingredients.
 Order a three-course meal for $110 from Cottage Point Inn with a bottle of wine and enjoy your lunch with magnificent views of Cowan Creek.
 I never had Octopus before and thought it was bland and chewy.
 But the Octopus and Pear combination was a winner and perfectly blended with a bottle of Chardonnay from Adelaide Hills.

 West Head Lookout

-A must stop lookout on your day trip to Ku-Ring-Gai Chase.
-West Head lookout gives incredible views of Lions Island, Barrenjoey lighthouse and Pittwater.
+A must-stop lookout on your day trip to Ku-Ring-Gai Chase.
+West Head Lookout gives incredible views of Lions Island, Barrenjoey Lighthouse, and Pittwater.
 A binocular will be handy for whale watching during their migration period from April to December.
-If you have an advanced binocular, focus on Lion’s head shoreline and calibrate it to spot a fairy penguin.
+If you have an advanced binocular, focus on the Lion’s head shoreline and calibrate it to spot a fairy penguin.
 Once more plentiful, yet, you will be able to spot a fairy penguin on a rare occasion.

 Ku-Ring-Gai Chase National Park Walks

 In the early afternoon when sunlight is not that harsh, time to hit some of the best walks in Ku-Ring-Gai Chase National Park.
 Our suggestion is to explore some of the best remaining Aboriginal Rock arts in NSW – Basin Track and Elvina Aboriginal Engraving Sites.